 Through the use of weekly work plans and independent work, children learn independence, time management, collaboration, goal-setting, and responsibility to oneself and others.
 Our elementary program engages regularly in field trips and service projects around our community.

-Subjects covered in addition to reading, writing, grammar, and mathematics include cosmology, geography, geology, biology, mythology, history, and cultural studies.
+Subjects covered include reading, writing, grammar, mathematics, cosmology, geography, geology, biology, history, and cultural studies.

 Upper Elementary (4th-6th Grade)

 Students continue to foster a strong sense of community and become empowered individuals.
 Children develop the values of politeness, acceptance, and compassion for others.
-They learn to make complex decisions, have increased responsibility, and continually cultivate a sense of resilience.
+They learn to make complex decisions, embrace responsibility, and build resilience.

 Within the Montessori Elementary curriculum, children are encouraged to articulate their thoughts and engage in self-directed learning through research and collaborative projects.
 This process enables them to exchange a wealth of knowledge with their peers.

 Upper Elementary students annually participate in the Montessori Model United Nations Conference.
-The class selects member country/ countries of the United Nations to research throughout the school year and represent at the international conference in the late winter/early spring.
-Each student acts as a committee member representing their country’s concerns in a specific area, such as Food Insecurity, Disaster Preparedness, and Access to Education.
+The class selects member countries of the United Nations to research throughout the school year and represent at the international conference in early Spring.
+Each student acts as a committee member representing their country’s concerns in a specific area, such as Food Insecurity, Disaster Preparedness, or Access to Education.

 Frequently Asked Questions